domcyrus/ffmpeg_exporter/README.md

 1. Download the `ffmpeg_exporter-x86_64-pc-windows-gnu.tar.gz` file
 2. Extract the `ffmpeg_exporter.exe`
-3. Ensure FFmpeg is installed and available in your PATH or specify its location using `--ffmpeg-path`
+3. Ensure FFprobe is installed and available in your PATH or specify its location using `--ffprobe-path`

 For Linux users: